WWE News: Seth Rollins Opens Up About Fans Turning On Him, Calls Them ‘Fickle’

 — Seth Rollins (@WWERollins) October 31, 2019

-This isn’t the first time that Rollins hasn’t turned on the fans in recent months, which could be one of the many reasons why they’ve been critical of “The Architect.”
-As The Inquisitr previously reported, he believes that the WWE Universe spends too much time focusing on what they dislike, as opposed to highlighting the positives.
+This isn’t the first time that Rollins has turned on the fans in recent months, which could be one of the many reasons why they’ve been critical of “The Architect.”
+As The Inquisitr previously reported, Rollins believes that the WWE Universe spends too much time focusing on what they dislike rather than highlighting the positives.

-Now that Rollins is the subject of the fans’ vitriol, it would make sense for WWE to turn him heel.
+Now that Rollins is the subject of fans’ vitriol, it would make sense for WWE to turn him heel.
 However, fans might have to wait a while before that happens.
 Citing Dave Meltzer of the Wrestling Observer Radio, Sportskeeda reports that the company has no intention of changing his character any time soon.

 Delivered To Your INBOX